20 Healthy Lunch Ideas That Aren’t Avocado Toast

 Cut up a sweet potato and pop it in the toaster.
 Next, sprinkle it with some cinnamon and walnuts.
 “A sweet potato is a great source of complex carbohydrates, which help raise levels of serotonin, a neurotransmitter that regulates mood,” says Tom.
 “The cinnamon and walnuts will balance blood sugar, too.”

 “Eggs are an excellent source of choline, a B vitamin that is a key player in the central nervous system,” says Tom.
 “Studies have shown that people with low choline levels experience more anxiety.”
 Get your fill by whisking eggs with chopped veggies, salt, and pepper.
-Then bake them in muffin tins, which is such a popular trend that we rounded up these great 15 Muffin-Tin Recipes Perfect for Portion Control for your eating pleasure!
+Then bake them in muffin tins to help keep portion sizes controlled.

 Cottage or Ricotta Cheese and Berry Preserve